Seyi Ajirotutu

-Oluseyi Ajirotutu (born June 12, 1987) is a former American football wide receiver and special teamer.
-He was signed by the San Diego Chargers as an undrafted free agent in 2010.
-He played college football at Fresno State.
-He is of Nigerian origin.
+Oluseyi Adekunleolum Ajirotutu (born June 12, 1987) is an American former professional football player who was a wide receiver and special teamer in the National Football League (NFL).
+He played college football for the Fresno State Bulldogs and was signed by the San Diego Chargers as an undrafted free agent in 2010.

 Ajirotutu has also played for the Carolina Panthers and Philadelphia Eagles.

 Early years

 Ajirotutu attended Oak Ridge High School in El Dorado Hills, California from 2001 to 2005.
 As a junior, Ajirotutu was selected to the First-Team All-League as a defensive back after making 70 tackles and picking off five passes.
-As a senior during the 2004-2005 season, he caught 77 passes for 1,205 yards and 17 touchdowns, leading all divisions in the Sac-Joaquin section.
+As a senior during the 2004–2005 season, he caught 77 passes for 1,205 yards and 17 touchdowns, leading all divisions in the Sac-Joaquin section.
 Ajirotutu had a monster game in the section championship against Del Oro with six receptions for 194 yards and three touchdowns, and at safety he made 15 tackles, eight of them solo.
 At season's end, he was selected as the Most Valuable Player on the Sacramento Bee All-Metro team after leading Oak Ridge to the Sac-Joaquin Section Division II championship.
 Additionally, Ajirotutu was selected as the Sierra Conference co-Defensive Player of the Year after tallying 95 tackles, five interceptions and a blocked punt.
 Ajirotutu was a two-year varsity letter winner and was selected to both the Cal-Hi Sports second-team all-state and the first-team All-NorCal.

 College career

+Ajirotutu played college football at California State University, Fresno.
 In 2005, he redshirted as a freshman.
 In 2009, he was selected Second Team All-Western Athletic Conference as voted on by the WAC head coaches.
-Ajirotutu led the Bulldogs with 48 receptions for 671 yards and seven touchdowns.
+Ajirotutu led the Bulldogs with 48 receptions for 677 yards and seven touchdowns.

 Professional career

 San Diego Chargers (2010)

-Ajirotutu was not selected in the 2010 NFL Draft but joined the team shortly after as an undrafted free agent.
+Ajirotutu was not selected in the 2010 NFL draft but joined the team shortly after as an undrafted free agent.
 Ajirotutu received playing time due to the many injuries.
-He had a breakout game during week 9 on November 7, 2010 when he caught 4 catches for 111 yards and two touchdowns in the Chargers win over the Houston Texans.
-He ended the season with 13 catches for 262 yards and two touchdowns, and he was waived on September 3, 2011.
+He had a breakout game during week 9 on November 7, 2010, when he caught 4 catches for 111 yards and two touchdowns in the Chargers win over the Houston Texans.
+He ended the season with 13 catches for 262 yards and two touchdowns.
+He was waived on September 3, 2011.

 Carolina Panthers (2011)

-On September 4, 2011, he was claimed off waivers by the Carolina Panthers.
+On September 4, 2011, Ajirotutu was claimed off waivers by the Carolina Panthers.

 On August 31, 2012, the day directly following their final preseason game in 2012, he was cut by the Panthers.